Twenty years later, three locals reflect on witnessing 9/11 and aftermath firsthand

 “Unfortunately, by about four in the afternoon, they started releasing those folks,” Snyder said “We’d hear an ambulance every once in a while leave, but you could tell they just didn’t have anything to go to.”

-By the end of the night, the parking lot was cleared out of all emergency vehicles, which Snyder said was very demoralizing.
+By the end of the night, the parking lot was cleared out of all emergency vehicles, which Snyder said was a very demoralizing feeling

 Some of the extras went back into the city, but some people did not feel comfortable going back, so Snyder and his crew felt an obligation to stay with them.
 About 100 people stayed the night at the Giants stadium on floors and in different rooms.